WHOIGit/Rshinypresentation/worksheet.md

 })
 ```

 Replace the previous code in your server function with this code, and run the app.
-Whenever you choose a new minimum price range, the plot will update with a new number of points.
+Whenever you choose a new minimum total length, the plot will update with a new number of points.
 Notice that the only thing different in the code is that instead of using the number `100` we are using `input$lengthInput[1]`.

 What does this mean?
 Just like the variable `output` contains a list of all the outputs (and we need to assign code into them), the variable `input` contains a list of all the inputs that are defined in the UI. `input$lengthInput` return a vector of length 2 containing the miminimum and maximum length.
 Whenever the user manipulates the slider in the app, these values are updated, and whatever code relies on it gets re-evaluated.
 This is a concept known as [**reactivity**](#reactivity-101), which we will get to in a few minutes.

-Notice that these short 3 lins of code are using all the 3 rules for building outputs: we are saving to the `output` list (`output$coolplot <-`), we are using a `render*` function to build the output (`renderPlot({})`), and we are accessing an input value (`input$lengthInput[1]`).
+Notice that these short 3 lines of code are using all the 3 rules for building outputs: we are saving to the `output` list (`output$coolplot <-`), we are using a `render*` function to build the output (`renderPlot({})`), and we are accessing an input value (`input$lengthInput[1]`).

 ## 9.3 Building the plot output